SankThomas/amenity/README.md

 1. Clone or download the repository.
 2. In the cloned / downloaded folder, run `npm install` and then `npx expo start`

+## Known issues

+Searching for a dish that does not exist breaks the app.